 We now consider the Fourier decomposition

-where $f$ represents a background (possibly vanishing) constant value, and $\omega(k)$ represent the angular frequencies determined by the system of Eqs.~\eqref{eq:conservation}.\footnote{It is important not to confuse the angular frequency $\omega = \omega(k)$, which determines the time evolution of fluctuations~\eqref{eq_barf_Fourier}, with the vorticity $\omega^\mu$ which enters, for example, the system of equations~\eqref{eq:conservation_JH} being associated with the local angular velocity of the vortical fluid.} In this paper, we take the approach of Ref.~\cite{Morales-Tejera:2024uzg} and consider at leading order only longitudinal perturbations.
+where $f$ represents a background (possibly vanishing) constant value, and $\omega(k)$ represent the angular frequencies determined by the system of Eqs.~\eqref{eq:conservation}.\footnote{It is important not to confuse the angular frequency $\omega = \omega(k)$, which determines the time evolution of fluctuations~\eqref{eq_barf_Fourier}, with the vorticity $\omega^\mu$ which enters, for example, the system of equations~\eqref{eq:conservation} being associated with the local angular velocity of the vortical fluid.} In this paper, we take the approach of Ref.~\cite{Morales-Tejera:2024uzg} and consider at leading order only longitudinal perturbations.
 We note that, due to the vortical background, the amplitudes of the transverse velocity perturbations become non-vanshing at first-order with respect to $\Omega$.

 In order for linear perturbations to be applicable, we consider an unpolarized background state in which $\mu_A = \mu_H = 0$.
 Then, the right-hand sides of Eqs.~\eqref{eq:conservation_JA} and \eqref{eq:conservation_JH} are also linear in perturbations.
 The presence of the axial and helical relaxation times do not affect the conservation of energy and momentum.
 Therefore, the equations $\partial_\mu T^{\mu\nu} = 0$ lead to the usual acoustic modes, characterized by the dispersion relation